blockspacer/skia-opengl-emscripten/README.md

 Need to review opensource `LICENSE`-s used by thirdparty libs.
 Any help wanted.
 See issues: https://github.com/blockspacer/skia-opengl-emscripten/issues/4

+## Project goals

+Create GUI framework that is

+- Free
+- Opensource
+- Lightweight
+- Customizable
+- Can use animations
+- Fast, performance matters for web games
+- Can support multiple surfaces in 3D (like multiple PC screens in WEB VR game world)
+- Can support browser, mobile, native, etc. without a lot of code changes
+- Small enough to be used in browser
+- With ability to turn on/off features and modify source code
+- Can support UTF8 fonts, font rendering and i18n matters
+- Can support shape drawing, curves
+- Can be used without a lot of boilerplate code (supports reactivity, custom widgets, etc.)
+- Can support animation formats like lottie (SKOTTIE)
+- Can render both on CPU and GPU
+- Can be integrated with existing apps or game engines (integrates with existing window creation, threads management, etc.)
+- Can control low-level platform functionality (such as file system, rendering, clipboard, etc.).
+- Focused on UI.
+Goal is to keep project small, but with ability to integrate third-party libraries

+## Lightweight

+- ~6.0MiB uncompressed (~3MiB compressed), size depends on enabled features and languages (i18n).
+- low memory usage

 ## Clone with --recursive

 ```bash